Article Page

 Content Summary

-Andar Bahar is a fast paced Indian game of chance where you bet on which side— Andar (inside) or Bahar (outside)—will first receive a card matching the value of a randomly dealt "joker" card.
-Because the game relies entirely on the sequence of the deck, there is no complex strategy; it is a pure probability game.
-To pl...
+Andar Bahar is a fast paced Indian card game of chance where you bet on which side— Andar (inside) or Bahar (outside)—will first receive a card matching the rank of a central "Joker" card.
+There is no complex strategy; the outcome depends entirely on the sequence of the deal.
+To play, identify the Joker's value and pla...

 Step Highlights